What is a bank transfer?

-A bank transfer is an electronic payment, which enables you to send money directly from your bank account to another.
-With WorldRemit you can send money from your bank account your family or friends’ bank accounts all over the world.
+A bank transfer is an electronic payment, which enables you to send money directly from your bank account to another bank account.
+With WorldRemit you can send money from your bank account to your family or friends’ bank accounts all over the world.

-Please click on any of the following links to find out more information about the bank transfer service with WorldRemit.
+Please scroll down to find out more information about WorldRemit's bank transfer service.

 How do I make an international bank transfer?